Market Days

 Saturday 8am – 10am

 CLICK HERE Early Bird tickets ONLINE ($30 per ticket) – ON SALE NOW.
-Tickets can also be purchased at My Favorite Things and The Prepared Table during normal business hours.

 Limited to just 1,000 tickets, Market Days Early Bird shoppers peruse stress-free and get the first choice on top gifts, and 2 hours head start on holiday shopping before the rush of the crowds arrive.
 Plus you get premium parking, coffee and muffins!
 Tickets to participate in this treasured holiday shopping tradition are available for $30 (sold in advance).
 Everyone (except infants) must have an early bird ticket to enter.